NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c02-michelson-assignment.md

 **Observations**:

-- The more distinctive, the more the measurement tends to fall under the average range. -There also seems to be a correlation with warmer and cooler temperatures.When the temperatures are more extreme (i.e. around 60s or 90s), more deviations tend to appear.
+- The distinctness 3’s measurements cluster more closely towards the mean than distinctness 2 and 1 -There also seems to be a correlation with warmer and cooler temperatures.When the temperatures are more extreme (i.e. around 60s or 90s), more deviations tend to appear.
+  -Based on these observations, there doesn’t appear to be an obvious/explicit reason as to why Michelson’s uncertainty error was less than the true error based on my observations.

 ## Bibliography